Sandra McLellan

-Sandra McLellan (born 18 May 1961) is a former Irish Sinn Féin politician who served as a Teachta Dála (TD) for the Cork East constituency from 2011 to 2016.
+Sandra McLellan (born 18 May 1961) is an Irish former Sinn Féin politician who served as a Teachta Dála (TD) for the Cork East constituency from 2011 to 2016.

 Prior to being elected to the Dáil, she worked as a SIPTU shop steward.
 She was elected in 2004 as a member of Youghal Town Council, and in 2009 as a member of Cork County Council for the Midleton electoral area.
 She is a former Mayor of Youghal.

 She did not contest the 2016 general election.